zulip/zulip-terminal/docs/FAQ.md

 ## Are there any themes available, other than the default one?

 Yes.
-There are four supported themes:
+There are five supported themes:
 - `zt_dark` (alias: `default`)
 - `gruvbox_dark` (alias: `gruvbox`)
+- `gruvbox_light`
 - `zt_light` (alias: `light`)
 - `zt_blue` (alias: `blue`)